-- 1. Be a high school graduate, hold a state-approved Graduate Equivalency Diploma (GED) or its equivalent, have completed college-level course work, or otherwise demonstrate ability to perform postsecondary course work (including test evidence).
-The medium of instruction/delivery for high school diploma, GED or college-level coursework must be English. - 2.
+- 1. Be a high school graduate, hold a state-approved Graduate Equivalency Diploma (GED) or its equivalent, have completed college-level course work, or otherwise demonstrate ability to perform postsecondary course work (including test evidence). - 2.
 Complete and submit an enrollment application for admission to the school together with the required payment.